ETHLend/Documentation/ETHLendWhitePaper.md

 <h2>5.2	Governance</h2>

 <p>ETHLend follows decentralized governance.
 ETHLend introduces 3-tier governance for decentralized lending application.
 The decentralized application (DAPP) shall be governed by decentralized governance model similar to DAO.
 Each token holder can propose changes in provided procedure for the DAPP.
-Each proposition is voted within the CRE token holders.
+Each proposition is voted within the LEND token holders.
 Regular changes would require majority of voters present and core changes would require 2/3 of the voters present.
 The aim is to create a democratic system to control on what direction the DAPP development will take place.</p>

 <p>The third tier shall be the layer that owns the DAPP.
 This layer shall be Swiss Foundation or Swiss LLC, which would provide the surroundings for ETHLend and connects the decentralized environment to centralized world.
 Such connection might not be ideal when we are aiming for complete decentralization.
 However, such a layer is vital for protecting our users for any liabilities that might occur for the liabilities in respect to different jurisdictions.
 Swiss Foundation or Swiss LLC would offer limited liability on risk of liabilities.
 This veil is vital since the regulation on decentralized applications, crypto-currencies and token crowdsale is still living under uncertainty due to lack of regulation.</p>